 Millennials.
 Generation Y. Generation why.
 Whatever you call them, you know who they are.
-They’re the people who were born somewhere roughly between 1984 and the year 2000, with technology and social media largely affecting the way they communicate, receive news, and, yes, purchase things.
-Within the past few years, this group has gotten a bad rap—they’re changing the way traditional companies do business because their buying habits are much different than their predecessors.
+They’re the people who were born somewhere roughly between 1984 and 2000.
+Therefore, technology and social media largely affect the way they communicate, receive news, and, yes, purchase things.
+Within the past few years, this group has gotten a bad rap.
+However, they’re changing the way traditional companies do business because their buying habits are much different than their predecessors.
 They trust advertising less and value their peers’ opinions more.

 But, don’t be fooled: millennials aren’t “too cool” for gardening.
 In fact, according to this survey, more people than ever are gardening… including millennials.
 And that means you, as a plant breeder or retailer, need to focus on this ever-growing and important generation of consumers.
 Because they’re the future.
 Because even though gardening as a hobby tends to veer towards the older set of folks, that doesn’t mean you shouldn’t be marketing to millennials.